• Reunion

 Two recurring scenes of a painful nature, both during our first and last loss, the PIAA semi-final against Bethlehem Liberty.
 1) An attempt to kick the ball resulted in a perfect whiff; I believe I turned around and recovered it, but the mortification was profound; 2) later, after passing the ball to Gee, I continued forward to find myself in the unusual position of being near the 18.
 A give-and-go did not materialize.
 Could I have scored?

 It's sad/comical to think now how I demonized opponents, starting with our own Frank during his Beadling years.
 I came around eventually, as any sane person who knows Frank would.
 There was also Dusch and Pruitt (Bethel Park), see above.
 In Summers 1980 and 1981, as a soccer coach for Allegheny County, I learned that other "enemies" were friendly: Dave Fittro (USC), Brad and Brian McCurrie, aka the "McCurrie Twins" (USC), Tony Orlando (Shaler) and Mark Orsino (USC).
-In 1989-90, as a cub reporter for the Sewickley Herald, I saw Whitney Snyder a few times (he was the Sewickley Academy tennis coach); though curious about his soccer memories, I did not (re)introduce myself.
+In 1989-90, as a cub reporter for the Sewickley Herald, I saw Whitney Snyder a few times (he was the Sewickley Academy tennis coach); though curious about his soccer memories, I did not (re)introduce myself; by then I knew he belonged to an "old money" family, which would have intimidated me (then).
 A vague memory of "crossing paths" with Tony Hindley (North Allegheny) during my County stint does not include a scene of a warm reunion.

-Another happy memory that has stayed with me, I don't know why: a group of us in Gary's van on the way home from an Under-19 game in the North Hills.
+Another happy memory that has stayed with me: a group of us in Gary's van on the way home from an Under-19 win in the North Hills.
 The happiness is not attributable solely to Iron City, IC Light, Miller, Pabst, Rolling Rock, Heineken, Michelob, Molson or Löwenbräu.

 We did not prepare enough for North Olmsted, where some of the best teams in the country came to play.
 One year, we were down 5-0 or 6-0 to a St. Louis area team whose next goal was off a corner kick.
 The soon-to-be-scorer leapt, turned slightly, and directed the ball into the net with his (to use my father’s polite term for the body part) “rear end.”